smaybius/android_device_motorola_fogo/README.md

 Tips for adding a device with a Qualcomm SMx3xx chipset (SM8350, SM6375, etc):
 - Only use other SMx3xx devices as references, something that the maintainer learned late into development.
+- If your device or its SOC has never been heard of before, then there's most likely already an SMxnxx-common repo, where the second digit of the SOC number matters.
+The easy way is to use aospdtgen, and then follow the other device trees that inherit from that same device_(OEM)_(SOC)-common repo even if or though the HIDLs (the extra folders) don't have an explicit origin. device_motorola_SM7325-common is chosen because SM6375-common inherits it, and all the other SMx3xx devices inherit it too.
 # Device configuration for Motorola G 5G 2024

 ## Device specifications